 Dr. Malin says people who are depressed often isolate themselves and withdraw from social connections, and they often stop taking care of themselves properly.
 “You’re not as interested in life.
 You fall down on the job, miss doctor appointments, stop exercising, stop eating properly.
 All of these things put your health at risk,” she explains.

+Working with grief supportSome people may feel they need tools or guidance to navigate a period of grief.
+Two approaches can help.
 See a grief counselor.
 This is a specialist who is trained to help you make sense of your feelings of loss.
 Grief counselors help people to understand that there are many ways to express and come to terms with grief.
 They are particularly attuned to common reactions to grief, whether these reactions are physical, emotional, or cognitive.
+Join a grief support group.
+Such groups are typically led by a counselor who encourages members to share their feelings and experiences.
+Being with others, expressing yourself, realizing that you’re not the only one going through a particular experience, and learning from others can be especially helpful. |

 It may seem impossible to think about maintaining good health when it’s difficult to simply get through each day.
 But Dr. Malin says it’s okay to just go through the motions at first (“fake it till you make it”).